AnJunHao/pas/README.md

 - `Async` and `Sync` do not work with methods (functions with a receiver).
 - `Async` and `Sync` do not work with variadic functions (functions with a variable number of arguments).
 - No pooling mechanism is implemented (yet).
 Each call to `Async` creates a new goroutine.
+- We intentionally unexported methods like `Promise.resolve` and `newPending` to simplify API surface.

 ## Implementation Details